micmejia/bible-dump/NKJV/Judges/Judg 4.md

 However, Sisera had fled away on foot to the tent of Jael, the wife of Heber the Kenite; for _there was_ peace between Jabin king of Hazor and the house of Heber the Kenite.

 ###### 18
 And Jael went out to meet Sisera, and said to him, "Turn aside, my lord, turn aside to me; do not fear."
-And when he had turned aside with her into the tent, she covered him with a [^e]blanket.
+And when he had turned aside with her into the tent, she covered him with a blanket.

 ###### 19
 Then he said to her, "Please give me a little water to drink, for I am thirsty."
 So she opened a jug of milk, gave him a drink, and covered him.